Computer Engineering, BS, Two-Year Plan

 Sample Plan for New Students

-This example assumes that you enter Seattle University with junior standing (90 credits), have earned a transferable associate degree, and have successfully completed the following:
+The example below assumes that you enter Seattle University with junior standing (90 credits), have earned a transferable associate degree, and have successfully completed an equivalent to the following:

-- 96 credits shown.
+- 96 credits shown

 - A full year each of calculus and calc. based physics, one quarter each multivariable calculus, linear algebra, differential equations, and circuits, and two quarters computer programming